 Connecting Smart TVs & Gaming Devices

-Register a device that is not able to connect to the Internet by calling the MSU IT Service Desk at (517) 432-6200 with the following information:
+Register a device online that is not able to connect to the Internet by calling the MSU IT Service Desk at (517) 432-6200 with the following information or submitting a DHCP contact form:

 - Your name